Connections-Business-Directory/Connections/README.md

 * DEV: Update `composer.json` config.
 * DEV: Update `phpcs.xml` config.
 * DEV: Update `package-lock.json`.

-= 10.4.18 03/28/2022 =

-* NEW: Introduce `Utility\_deprecated::_file()`.
-* TWEAK: Move the `Browser` library from the composer vendor folder to the Libraries folder.
-* TWEAK: Move the `wsScreenOptions` library from the composer vendor folder to the Libraries folder.
-* TWEAK: Move the `rinvex\countries` library from the composer vendor folder to the Libraries folder.
-* TWEAK: Update the `rinvex\Country` library.
-* TWEAK: Move the `pear\File_IMC` library from the composer vendor folder to the Libraries folder.
-* TWEAK: Move the `ForceUTF8\Encoding` library from the composer vendor folder to the Libraries folder.
-* TWEAK: Remove the `EDD_SL_Plugin_Updater` library.
-* TWEAK: Move the `parseCSV` library from the composer vendor folder to the Libraries folder.
-* TWEAK: Add placeholder files in the composer vendor folder that load the `parseCSV` library from Libraries folder.
-* TWEAK: Move various legacy javascript libraries from the composer vendor folder to the scripts vendor folder.
-* DEV: When minifying javascript using webpack drop console should be utilized to remove console statements from production files.
-* DEV: Set `allowedTextDomain` in `.eslintrc`.
-* DEV: Address most items flagged by eslint in `jquery.mapblock.js`.
-* DEV: Use webpack to package the assets for the jQuery Map Block script.
-* DEV: Update `.eslintrc` configuration.
-* DEV: Use webpack to package the assets for the jQuery Validation library.

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)